Vastrilliant/Limbus-Company-120FPS-iOS-Mod/README.md

 ## How it works

 `UnityAppController` — Unity's standard iOS app delegate class — normally owns the display link directly.
 If the app also integrates Firebase or Google Mobile Ads, Google's SDK swizzles the delegate at runtime, inserting a dynamically-generated `GUL_UnityAppController-<uuid>` subclass above it.
-That subclass has no ivars of its own, so the code walks up the class hierarchy from the delegate's *actual* runtime class until it finds an ivar whose type encoding contains `CADisplayLink`, rather than assuming any single fixed class or ivar name.
+That subclass has no ivars of its own, so the code walks up the class hierarchy from the delegate's actual runtime class until it finds an ivar whose type encoding contains `CADisplayLink`

 Everything else follows from having that object:
 - `preferredFramesPerSecond` is set directly, then watched via `addObserver:forKeyPath:` for any future change